SeisoLLC/ubuntu-sandbox/README.md

 # Ubuntu sandbox

-This is my personal Ubuntu sandbox vagrant machine
+An Ubuntu sandbox for experimentation and proof of concepts.

 ## Alternative docker runtimes
 If you want to `gVisor` as the docker runtime after starting the VM, use: